Is a Nanny Share Right for You?

 Quality Care at an Affordable Price

-For Stacey King Gordon, an Oakland, California, mother who shared a nanny for three years, the socialization benefits made her feel like she was giving her child the perks of day care on a more personal level.
+Stacey King Gordon, a mom from Oakland, California, shared a nanny for three years.
+She said that the socialization benefits made her feel like she was giving her child the perks of day care on a more personal level.
 It also cut her child care costs almost in half.

 Learn more about how much child care costs.

-All the parents we talked to emphasized the bonds their children developed with the other kids in their share.
-"The children build strong relationships with other children and learn to share," says Ellen Shahan, a mom in Hopkins, Minnesota, who has been sharing the same nanny with families in her neighborhood for nine years.
-Tobias' daughter has become best friends with the other girl her nanny watches.
-Likewise, Moore says she's happy that her son "is growing up with someone akin to a sister."
+Shahan said she has been sharing the same nanny with families in her neighborhood for nine years.
+Meanwhile, Tobias said her daughter has become best friends with the other girl her nanny watches, and Moore said she's happy that her son "is growing up with someone akin to a sister."

 Keys to Successful Nanny Shares